-An upcoming BBC adaptation of H.G.
-Wells’ The War of the Worlds will be the first version to reflect the book’s period setting in England: though the English author wrote, and set, his science fiction novel about a Martian attack on England in the last years of the nineteenth century, previous screen and television adaptations have shifted the scene to contemporary America.
+The BBC adaptation of H.G.
+Wells’ The War of the Worlds is the first version to reflect the book’s period setting in England: though the English author wrote, and set, his science fiction novel about a Martian attack on England in the last years of the nineteenth century, previous screen and television adaptations have shifted the scene to contemporary America.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Here’s what we know about the new British period drama series.
 Watch the trailer below.

 Update: At the time of this writing, “The War of the Worlds” (2019) is now available to stream for free with ads.
 See the bottom of the page and use the “AVAILABLE to STREAM” link to start watching.

 The three-part television mini-series will star Poldark’s Eleanor Tomlinson, Rafe Spall (Desperate Romantics), Robert Carlyle (Angela’s Ashes) and Rupert Graves (The Forsyte Saga).